 Generally, thresholds were selected to reduce the frequency of false positives as opposed to false negatives.
 By reducing false positives, we are better able to identify those neighborhoods where it is possible to be confident demographic change is occurring in such a manner that policy intervention can best advance multiple AFFH objectives.
 While false negatives are also not desirable, less priority was placed on avoiding them due to their likelihood of being borderline cases with less potential to advance AFFH objectives.

-See below for a summary of how specific thresholds were selected.
+Explanations for various methodological decisions, including how specific thresholds were selected, are included below.
 There are both practical and methodological justifications for the thresholds and time frames outlined in Table 1, and most thresholds were selected after several rounds of iterating to ensure our results matched existing geographic conceptions of neighborhood change.
+Certain thresholds and/or baselines were also adjusted based on public input.